How to make friends at university

 Ask for a quiet flat in halls

 If you want to move away from home and live in halls, you can enquire with your university about designated 'Quiet Flats'.
-These are flats for those who aren't really interested in all the drinking and nights out freshers' week often entails.
+These are flats for those who aren't really interested in all the drinking and nights out which freshers' week often entails.

 Organise day trips

-There's loads of fun things you and your friends can do at university that don't involve nights out - you just might need to be a bit more proactive in organising them.
+There are loads of fun things you and your friends can do at university that don't involve nights out – you just might need to be a bit more proactive in organising them.

 - Compliment people – It feels weird at first, but this is the perfect way to initiate a conversation with someone new

 - Say YES to everything – Well, not quite everything, but university is all about trying new things and getting out of your comfort zone